RegularLunar/Blender-Projects/README.md

 ## Extra

-- BHVR uses Post-FX for icons; in Blender, focus on adjusting saturation and shadow darkness for similar effects.
+- BHVR uses Post-FX for icons. ive gotten it close enough in blender